-Aidan Kittredge (Co-Director of Marketing and Membership) of Hampton, New Hampshire is a sophomore pursuing a Bachelor of Arts degree in Economics and dual minors in Business Administration and Political Science.
+Aidan Kittredge (Director of Membership) of Hampton, New Hampshire is a sophomore pursuing a Bachelor of Arts degree in Economics and dual minors in Business Administration and Political Science.
 Her interest in business and entrepreneurship stems from founding her own non-profit organization, Dress 4 School Success.
 Aidan started the organization at the age of 12 and now serves on the board of directors.
 Aidan comes from a long line of entrepreneurs and hopes to carry on their legacy through involvement in the Rines Angel Fund.

 Trevor Deane is a junior from Nashua, New Hampshire, pursuing dual degrees in Economics and Political Science.
 He is driven by his interests in innovation and societal progress.
 This past summer, he worked as a Portfolio Analyst Intern for ROC USA, Capital, a Concord-based nonprofit that converts manufactured home communities into cooperatives.
 As a member of the Fund, he has gained valuable perspective on New Hampshire’s developing entrepreneurial ecosystem, and the essential tools businesses need to scale and succeed.
 He plans to attend law school after the completion of his undergraduate studies.

 Amanda Lee is a junior from Bedford, New Hampshire.
 She is pursuing a major in Business Administration with an option in Accounting and a minor in International Affairs.
 She is spending this year studying abroad in Paris, France and Sydney, Australia.
 Amanda is excited to continue learning more about angel investing and the different companies in the New England area.